Table of Contents

 To be effective, PEP must be started within the first 72 hours of exposure.
 The earlier treatment is started, the more effective it will be.
 If PEP is not offered in the emergency room or clinic after a rape or sexual assault, do not be afraid to ask for it.

-PrEP, another form of TasP discussed above, is a prevention method that can be used without a partner being aware of it.
-For women who cannot ask their partner to use a condom because of the threat of violence from their partner, PrEP can allow a woman to protect herself from acquiring HIV without her partner knowing.
+PrEP, another form of TasP discussed above, involves taking medications regularly to prevent acquiring HIV if exposed to the virus.
+For women who cannot ask their partner to use a condom because of the threat of violence from him or her, PrEP can allow them to protect themselves from acquiring HIV without their partner knowing.

 Important: If you are feeling threatened right now, call 911 in the US or the National Domestic Violence hotline in the US at 800-799-SAFE [1-800-799-7233; or 1-800-787-3224 (TTY)].
 You can also search for a safe space online at Domestic Shelters.